- The device where the Tachyon client is running will not be able to connect to the Tachyon Server

 - select the Certification Path

-- if you do not see Verisign at the top of the certification path, then you do not have the root CA certificate
+- if you do not see Digicert at the top of the certification path, then you do not have the root CA certificate

 Ensure that your Root Certificates are up-to-date.
-The Update Root Certificates feature is enabled by default on these OS but its configuration may have been changed or restricted by Group Policy.
+The Update Root Certificates feature is enabled by default but its configuration may have been changed or restricted by Group Policy.
 You may see

 DisableRootAutoUpdate = 1 (dword) in